chef/automate/components/automate-chef-io/content/docs/datafeed.md

 ## Data Feed Output Syntax and Details

 The outputted data from Data Feed consists of line-separated JSON strings.
-Each line represents the data for one node.
+Each line represents the data for one node, and contains the following properties:
-Each line is of the format:

 ```json
     {